 The beautiful Peterbald breed was first developed in 1993-4, when (it is said) a Russian breeder named Olga S. Mironova crossed Afinguen Myth, a brown tabby Donskoy, with an Oriental Shorthair female by the name of Radma Vom Jagerhof.
 At the time their offspring were gaining popularity in St. Petersburg, Russia, and they were quickly pronounced with the new title Peterbald.
 New breeding lines were created as Peterbalds were consistently bred out to Donskoy, Oriental Shorthairs and Siamese.
 TICA accepted the Peterbald in 1997 and recognized them for championship status in 2005.

+Although recognised by The International Cat Association (TICA) since 1997, the Peterbald is still a relatively rare purebred or pedigreed domestic cat breed.
 Like the the Don Sphyx, the amount of hair or fur on a Peterbald can vary greatly from cat to cat.
 There’s even an “Ultrabald” type that doesn’t even have whiskers or eyebrows and they and never grow any hair at all.
 Then there is Flock or Chamois variety being ninety percent hairless.
 These cats have a soft silky feel.
 Other varieties of coat include Velour, Brush coat and Straight coated.
 However these coats can change significantly throughout their first two years of life, and their hair texture alter as time goes by either by gaining or loosing hair.

 The Peterbald took its long and fine-boned, lithe body type and oblong head shape from the Oriental Shorthair.
 One unique feature about Peterbalds is that they have long front toes with webbing, which allows them to hold and manipulate toys and other items.
 Their tails are strong and thin with a graceful curl.